 Eva Zillén because in the war-torn Balkans, she has contributed to the democratic building of a broad and diverse female NGO for peace and reconciliation.

-Uno Winblad for efforts to develop simple adapted technology around everyday objects and phenomena in developing countries.
+Uno Winblade for efforts to develop simple adapted technology around everyday objects and phenomena in developing countries.

 Ulla Andrén because in Guinea-Bissau's civil war it helped to mitigate the consequences of the conflict and to end it.